-As feedstock is the single largest expense in any biofuels operation, the risks associated with the different feedstocks must be carefully evaluated.
-As opposed to other types of agricultural based operations, biofuels sees new feedstocks being constantly introduced to the renewable energy market.
-The risks, costs and benefits of each feedstock must be identified early, and assistance with a professional familiar with the industry is paramount to develop appropriate strategies.
-Any new feedstock must be identified with respect its rate of conversion into the biofuel, its status as approved feedstock (linked with greenhouse gas emission questions) and thus it ability to create RINS.
+As feedstock is the single largest expense in any biofuels operation, feedstock evaluation and the risks associated with the different feedstocks must be carefully delineated.
+As opposed to other types of agricultural-based operations, biofuels see new feedstocks being constantly introduced to the renewable energy market.
+The risks, costs and benefits of each feedstock must be identified early, and assistance from a professional familiar with the industry is paramount to developing appropriate strategies.
+Any new feedstock must be identified with respect to its rate of conversion into biofuel, its status as approved feedstock (linked with greenhouse gas emission questions), and thus its ability to create RINS.
 These factor help assess its biofuels profitability.
-Additionally, consideration must be give to the particular feedstock’s price history, its long term availability in the particular geographic area with shipping considerations, and its comparative costs with respect to other available feedstocks.
-When considering any type of biofuels operation, the location, feedstock and capital costs are the first three factors to consider.
+Additionally, consideration must be given to the particular feedstock’s price history, its long-term availability in the particular geographic area with shipping considerations, and its comparative costs with respect to other available feedstocks.
+When considering any type of biofuel operation, the location, feedstock evaluation and capital costs are the first three factors to consider.